Generator intent

 2

-Set dimensions and relief with printability in mind.
+Set dimensions and raised height with printability in mind.

 3